opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 ### Model support

-As of OpenSearch 2.6, the model-serving framework supports text embedding and sentence transformer models.
+As of OpenSearch 2.6, the model-serving framework supports text embedding models.

 ### Model format